baedyl/ProAIContent/IMPLEMENTATION_COMPLETE.md

 ## 🎉 Recommended Solution Successfully Implemented

-Your ProAIContent app now has **complete authentication and database functionality** powered by Supabase + NextAuth.js.
+Your Wand Wiser app now has **complete authentication and database functionality** powered by Supabase + NextAuth.js.

 ---